robinloujun/ROS_tutorial/README.md

 allows you to list directly in a package by name rather than by absolute path.

 see more in the [rosbash](http://wiki.ros.org/rosbash) suite

+### Creating a ROS Package

+For a package to be considered a catkin package it must meet a few requirements:

+* The package must contain a catkin compliant package.xml file (provides meta information about the package).

+* The package must contain a CMakeLists.txt which uses catkin.

+*    Each package must have its own folder